theunicornguild/PopoTheWorkerDocs/08_deleting_tasks/02_javascript_3_task_deletion.md

 }
 ```

 MDBootstrap comes with an icon for this: `MDBCloseIcon`.
-Update your `Task`'s render to:
+Update your `Task` render's return to:

 ```jsx
 <MDBListGroupItem>